Integrating STACK at the University of Trieste, Italy.

 Concerns about Evaluating the Thought Process

-Some students expressed concerns that STACK emphasized final answers rather than the problem-solving process.
+Some students expressed concerns that STACK emphasised final answers rather than the problem-solving process.
 They felt this approach might limit their ability to demonstrate comprehensive understanding during exams.

 “Rimango dell’opinione che gli esami online siano molto più scomodi rispetto a quelli cartacei.
 Credo che con carta e penna sia più facile valutare il processo risolutivo, mentre su Stack viene preso in considerazione solo il risultato finale.”